mikebway/knative-poc/docs/svc-graphql.md

   -d '{"query": "query { getJwtSubject }"}'
 ```

+## Making code changes

+If you modify the source code and need to redeploy them without getting into the hassle of Kubernetes and Knative
+versioning, first undeploy the service using `make undeploy` or `kubectl delete -f kn-service.yaml`.
+The rebuild and
+and deploy again following the instructions at the top, above.

 ## Next ...

 Now we want to add a simple gRPC service that the GraphQL service can call.
 See [Build and Deploy the `kn-grpc-ping` Knative Service](svc-grpc.md).